-- V 1.
-Prepare your Development Plan .
-2. Continue to show appreciation to your mentor.
+÷ ✓ 1.
+Help your mentee prepare a Development Plan .
+2. Continue to show appreciation to your mentee.
 2a.
-Say thanks for specific help.
+Say thanks for specific help or consideration given you.
 2b.
-Compliment mentor on his/her skills, knowledge, and attitudes as well as other things you observe.
+Compliment mentee on his/her skills, knowledge, and attitudes as well as other things you observe.
 2c.
 Take him/her to breakfast, lunch, or dinner.
 2d.
-Pass on information that could be useful to your mentor.
+Pass on information that could be useful to your mentee.
 3. Continue to meet (in person, on the phone, plus e-mails) on a regular basis.
-4. Monitor and make changes, as appropriate, in your development goals.
-5. If mentor offers, meet people he/she recommends.
-Ask for clues on how to interact with these individuals.
-Let your mentor know how these encounters turn out.
-6. Study and be prepared to discuss resources (e.g., books, articles) given or loaned to you by your mentor.
-7. If appropriate, attend key meetings (yours or his/hers) with your mentor.
+4. Monitor and make changes, as appropriate, in mentee's development goals.
+5. If appropriate, recommend people for your mentee to meet and perhaps interview.
+Suggest clues on how to interact with these individuals.
+Ask your mentee to let you know how these encounters turn out.
+6. Offer resources (e.g., books, articles) you believe would be helpful.
+Suggest that your mentee look for resources on her/his own.
+7. If appropriate, attend key meetings (yours or his/hers) with your mentee.
 7a.
 Determine both of your roles beforehand.
 7b.
-Afterward, debrief the meetings with him/her, listening to explanations of what was happening.
-(If not offered, ask for your mentor's input on the dynamics of the meetings.)
-8. Follow through promptly on every commitment you make to your mentor.
+Afterward, debrief the meetings with him/her, explain your view of what was happening.
+Discuss the dynamics of the meetings.
+8. Follow through promptly on every commitment you make to your mentee.
 (If you're delayed, let him/her know why.)
-9. Continue to learn directly from your mentor.
+9. As appropriate, provide some instruction.
 9a.
-Interview your mentor on aspects of his/her "career story," including how key decisions were made.
+Share aspects of your "career story," including how you made key decisions.
 9b.
-Ask about specific techniques your mentor has used to work with clients, customers, colleagues, and others.
+Teach specific techniques you have found useful in work with clients, customers, colleagues, and others.